Jetison333/rotg/wagon.md

 Genie in a lamp — a genie got stuck in this lamp somehow. we tried to get it out by rubbing the lamp but it didn't work

 SPEED — all of your instant actions happen with priority

+anarchy manifesto — fuck the rules. submission restrictions do not apply to you

 ## Destroyed (Museum)